discus-lang/iron/README.md

 * The home page is on a [separate site](http://iron.ouroborus.net).
 * The absence of bugs has been mechanically verified, hence there is no bug tracker.
+* Comments on style, or requests for more information should go to  iron [at] ouroborus.net.

 -------------------------------------------------------------------------------